oneeve8/kobble-data/content/Tutorial2.md

 You may want to change the title and subtitle.

-Long tap the newly create
+Long tap the newly created link and tap edit.

+Check the link, if the link says “str